codewith-luke/moneyhub/README.md

 ## Approach

 First thanks for the challenge.
 I decided I wanted to try and keep the stack as close to your existing one as possible.
-So there were definitely some things I would have done differently if I was starting from scratch.
+So there were definitely some things that slowed me down or took away from my time, where if I just went with what I knew I think would of been better, but was fun to give it a shot.

 To start I decided to use Amplify to get me up and running.
 If I wasn't looking for a challenge and was to do it differently I would have probably just booted up a node server and got some basic endpoints working.
 However, felt like this was a good opportunity to learn something new.

 ## Priorities